 “Thank you for being an amazing teacher and helping me with my Common Entrance.”
 N.S. (aged 13)

 “Thank you for all you do – we love the creative and imaginative way you teach the lessons and it has really improved confidence and results at school.”
 A.C-S

 At our Tuesday workshops, each session consists of shared literature, followed by a host of exciting themed activities, from art, craft and DT to drama and speaking and listening games.
-There’s plenty of outdoor learning too and the sessions are held in our cosy bell tent (heated in the winter!)
+Workshops are held outdoors in the sheltered learning area and garden.